tysonjens/medical_referrals_catboost/README.md

 #### Analysis of False Positives

-*Positive values indicate the model has more than expected false negatives for that specialty.
+*Positive values indicate the model has more than expected false positives for that specialty.
 This means the model did a poorer job at spotting that specialty's denials.*

 **False Positives (Relative to Expected), by Specialty**